open-toolchain/landing-zone/README.md

 ---

-## Adding Additional VPCs
+## Customizing Your Environment

+There are two ways of customizing your environment with Secure Landing Zone.

+**Both require editing `terraform.tfvars` with required variables noted by `"< add user data here >"`**

+### Using terraform.tfvars

+The first route is to utilize the fast path method where you edit a couple of required variables noted by `"< add user data here >"` within the `terraform.tfvars` file of your respective pattern and then provision the environment.
+You will always be able to edit and be more granular after you use this method since after the run, it will output a json based file which you can use in `override.json`.

-Additional VPC's can be added using the `terraform.tfvars` file by adding the name of the new VPC as a `string` to the end of the list.
+For example, additional VPC's can be added using the `terraform.tfvars` file by adding the name of the new VPC as a `string` to the end of the list.

 ```
 vpcs  = ["management", "workload", "<ADDITIONAL VPC>"]